PhoenixAlpha23/Pytesseract-Webapp/README.md

 - Text extraction using Tesseract OCR
 - Display of extracted text within the app
 - Downloadable extracted text as a .txt file
-- Error rate calculation (CER and WER) for OCR accuracy assessment

 ## Technologies Used